Overcoming Hypoglycemia to Own My Diabetes

 How often do you experience low blood sugar?

 Not very often now.
 In the beginning, when I first started losing weight, I probably experienced it every two weeks.
-But now, it may happen if I walk too much, get busy around the house doing things, and forget to eat.
+But now, it may happen if I walk too much, get busy around the house doing things and forget to eat.
 All of a sudden, I may start sweating.
 Once you have a couple of lows, you get really smart about carrying food with you.
 When I leave home I always have something to raise a low with me and something to eat to hold my numbers up until I can get to food and I carry water with me everywhere now too.
 While I was learning how to do all this, I had one night of repeated lows.
 I would eat candy and though my blood sugar would rise, it would drop again.
-And so I called the dietitian the next day and told her I ate smarties and couldn’t get my sugar to stay up.
-She’s like, “Oh honey, you need to add some starch protein and fat, just a little after you are back to 80 and then it’ll stay up.”
+And so I called the dietitian the next day and told her I ate smarties and couldn’t get my blood sugar to stay up.
+She’s like, “Oh honey, you need to add some starch protein and fat, just a little after you are back to 4.4 mmol/L80 mg/dL and then it’ll stay up.”
 That was the fix I needed to hear at the time!

 How do you prevent hypoglycemia now?